deeplearning4j/deeplearning4j-docs/machine-learning-server.md

 * Scalable.
 That data traffic may surge, and predictions should be made with low latency.
 * Stable and debuggable.
 SKIL is based on the enterprise-hardened JVM.
 * Certified.
 Deeplearning4j works with CDH and HDP.
+* Implemented in a common protocol like REST.

 ## Skymind Intelligence Layer (SKIL)